nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 ## Why Traffic Shaping is Required
 Using a tunnel envelope of UDP/IPV4 keeps tunnel management simple.
 Each datagram can be encapsulated or decapsulated without complex state management.

-However, this implicitly means that the hosts are assuming that their compliance with a provisioned bandwidth is sufficient to avoid network congestion.
+However, this means that the hosts must assume that compliance with a provisioned bandwidth is sufficient to avoid network congestion.
 Without some form of traffic shaping over the underlay network this is not a safe assumption.
 It is also an improper assumption that may impose congestion drops on non-cluster traffic over shared inter-switch links.

 IETF standards require UDP transmitters to implement TCP Friendly Rate Control, wich can be done by:
 * Limiting UDP bandwidth to a trickle.
 This is used by protocols such as DNS.